Clinics and healthcare admin

 Sentinel reviews bot requests against rules you set: purpose, target system, duration, allowed tools, denied actions, network route, filesystem access, and approval owner.

-WonderWave typically needs a workflow owner, current software stack, target systems, sample or redacted examples, approval owner, known risk points, and a description of what the workflow should produce.
+WonderWave typically needs a workflow owner, current software stack, target systems, sample or redacted examples, approval owner, known risk points, and a description of the intended workflow output.

 Risky actions, final decisions, exports, policy exceptions, low-confidence outputs, and professional judgment remain with named reviewers.
 The pilot can draft, classify, summarize, search, and prepare evidence for review.